pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/certificates/tls_self_signed_certificate.markdown

 ---
 title: "Certificate Authority and self-signed certificate for SSL/TLS"
-description: "Configure a Certificate Authority and self-signed certificate to use with Home Assistant"
+description: "Configure a Certificate Authority and self-signed certificate to use with Open Peer Power"
 redirect_from: /cookbook/tls_self_signed_certificate/
 ---

-If your Home Assistant instance is only accessible from your local network, you can still protect the communication between your browsers and the frontend with SSL/TLS.
+If your Open Peer Power instance is only accessible from your local network, you can still protect the communication between your browsers and the frontend with SSL/TLS.
 [Let's Encrypt](/blog/2017/09/27/effortless-encryption-with-lets-encrypt-and-duckdns/) will only work if you have a DNS entry and remote access is allowed.

 The solution is to use a self-signed certificate.
 Please note, however, that after you have completed these steps, your browser will complain about the security of the certificate as it was not issued by a trusted authority.